Low Lunge Pose

 (Pronounced as "uhn-jah-nay-AHS-anna")

-The name of this pose describes the deity Hanuman as the son of Anjani, who was his mother.
-You will find that practicing this lunge will help you prepare for Hanumanasana as well.
+The name of this pose describes the deity Hanuman as the son of Anjani, his mother.
+Practicing this lunge consistently will help you prepare for Hanumanasana as well.

 Step One

-Your knee should stay directly above your heel, so adjust your left leg back to get your right leg into the correct position.
+Your knee should stay directly above your heel, so adjust your left leg back to position your right leg correctly.
 Now bend your left knee and let it rest on the mat.
 Let the top of your left foot rest on the mat as well.

 Step Two